trollm8/javaruntime/README.md

 # Packaging into a .jar file
-run "jar --create --file runtime.jar --main-class runtime -C . ." it should create the file! to run the .jar do "java --module-path /path/to/javafx-sdk/lib --add-modules javafx.controls,javafx.web -jar EaglercraftLauncher.jar"
+run "jar --create --file runtime.jar --main-class runtime -C . ." it should create the file! to run the .jar do "java --module-path /path/to/javafx-sdk/lib --add-modules javafx.controls,javafx.web -jar runtime.jar"
 # You are done!